Kang Ji-hwan: Arrest and sexual content disputes

 On July 9, 2019, Kang was arrested over allegations that he sexually molested and assaulted two of his agency's female employees at his home.
 Kang stated that he remembered drinking with them but did not remember what happened afterwards.
-Kang’s agency, Huayi Brothers, issued an apology and sought another actor to replace Kang in his ongoing TV series.
+Kang's agency, Huayi Brothers, issued an apology and sought another actor to replace Kang in his ongoing TV series.
 On July 15, 2019, Kang admitted to all charges against him and apologized to the victims.
 Following this, Huayi Brothers terminated their contract with Kang on July 16, 2019 and he decided to retire from the entertainment industry.
-On July 26, 2019, Kang was indicted with the criminal charges of quasi-rape and quasi-indecent acts by force.
+On July 26, 2019, Kang was indicted on the criminal charges of quasi-rape and quasi-indecent acts by force.
 During the first trial, in September 2019, it was revealed that Kang had offered the victims a settlement before the trial, but they rejected it.

 On December 5, 2019, Kang was found guilty and sentenced to two years and six months imprisonment, suspended for three years of probation, by the Suwon District Court.
 Kang was also ordered to conduct 120 hours of social service, take part in 40 hours of sexual offender treatment and be restricted from employment for three years.